-For Group Health members, please call the Customer Service Center toll-free at 1-888-901-4636 for information about adding your baby to your health care plan.
-If your medical coverage isn't through Group Health, talk to your health plan's customer service department.
+For Kaiser Permanente members, please call the Member Services Center toll-free at 1-888-901-4636 for information about adding your baby to your health care plan.
+If your medical coverage isn't through Kaiser Permanente, talk to your health plan's customer service department.

 This can be a family doctor or a pediatrician.
-You can talk to your health care provider about your choices, use our Provider Directory, or call the Customer Service Center toll-free at 1-888-901-4636 for a list of providers.
+You can talk to your health care provider about your choices, use our Provider Directory, or call the Member Services Center toll-free at 1-888-901-4636 for a list of providers.